sofmeright/beszel-agent-win-amd64/readme.md

 ## Usage:

-Gitlab requires authentication which means you have to be a "user" to pull packages from the generic package registry.
+Gitlab requires authentication (you must have "user" context) to pull packages from the generic package registry.
 I failed to find a workaround....
-So if you want to pull these binaries from a script you can be the "public_api" user with an API token of ```glpat-Gtpqt1aHVdPSS11XdREm```.
+So I guess you can cosplay as "public_api" with an API token of ```glpat-Gtpqt1aHVdPSS11XdREm``` for the time-being, you are welcome public_api.
 I can not guarantee availability for financial reasons, but I will do my best. 🍜🤣 For best results, clone this repo or make your own pipeline from the inspiration.
 Then of course you are welcome to manually download while you can.

 To pull a release programmatically using curl: